dovecot/documentation/source/configuration_manual/shared_mailboxes/cluster_setup.rst

 Additionally imapc must be configured accordingly on the backends:
  * On backends either passdb or userdb for non-master users must return ``userdb_imapc_master_user=%{user}`` or ``imapc_master_user=%{user}``
- * :ref:`setting-imapc_master_user` becomes set using userdb.
+ * :dovecot_core:ref:`imapc_master_user` becomes set using userdb.
 In case of a simple setup ``imapc_master_user`` can also be just set to ``%u`` (the logged in user).
- * :ref:`setting-imapc_password` must be set to the master password which is configured on all backends and directors
+ * :dovecot_core:ref:`imapc_password` must be set to the master password which is configured on all backends and directors
- * :ref:`setting-imapc_host` must point to a load balancer's address that connects to Dovecot director/proxy
+ * :dovecot_core:ref:`imapc_host` must point to a load balancer's address that connects to Dovecot director/proxy
- * :ref:`setting-imapc_features`: For the best performance and functionality, the setting should contain at least ``fetch-bodystructure fetch-headers rfc822.size search modseq acl delay-login``
+ * :dovecot_core:ref:`imapc_features`: For the best performance and functionality, the setting should contain at least ``fetch-bodystructure fetch-headers rfc822.size search modseq acl delay-login``

 .. versionadded:: 2.3.15 INDEXPVT for imapc is supported from 2.3.15 onwards.
                   In general INDEXPVT with imapc is only supported for non-obox